GovTechSG/govtech-free-access/home.md

 This initiative seeks to reduce these challenges, so that GovTech engineers and product teams can focus on core activities rather than navigating tool acquisition and budgeting processes.

 !> Important: To ensure responsible use of our shared resources, tools that are not actively used over time may be reallocated to others who can benefit from them.
+For more information, refer to [Usage guidelines](guidelines.md).
 Due to overwhelming demand, some tools have already reached their license limits.
 We appreciate your patience as we work to process access requests.